News on field service management and optimization

 1. Remote Maintenance: A Performance Lever

-• Reduced travel times and logistics costs.
+• Reduced travel time and logistical costs.

 2. Integration of Connected Tools (IoT) and Advanced Analytics

-• Plan interventions predictively.
+• Schedule interventions predictively.

 • Automate data collection and facilitate its exploitation.